Challenges faced by Indian startups

 For startups in India, the following are some options for acquiring skilled workers:

-• Collaboration with educational establishments: Startups can develop programs that provide students with real-world experience and exposure to the startup ecosystem by collaborating with universities and other educational institutions.
+• Collaboration with educational establishments: Startups can develop programs that provide students with real-world experience and exposure to the startup ecosystem by collaborating with universities and other academic institutions.

 • Make compensation competitive: Startups can attract and keep talented employees by offering competitive salaries, equity, and other benefits.